-For more information on routine overloading and routine resolution, refer to "Understanding Routine Resolution" on page 3-11.
-For information about aggregate functions, refer to Chapter 8, "Creating User-Defined Aggregates."
+For more information on routine overloading and routine resolution, refer to "Understanding Routine Resolution" on page 3-10.
+For information about aggregate functions, refer to Chapter 8, "Creating User-Defined Aggregates," on page 8-1

 Operators and Operator Functions

 An operator function implements a particular operator symbol.
 The database server provides special SQL-invoked functions, called operator functions, that implement operators.
 An operator function processes one to three arguments and returns a value.
 When an SQL statement contains an operator, the database server automatically invokes the associated operator function.